coreboot/coreboot/Documentation/security/vboot/list_vboot.md

 # vboot-enabled devices

 ## AMD
+- Birman for Phoenix SoC using FSP
-- Birman for Phoenix SoC
+- Birman for Phoenix SoC using openSIL
 - Birman for Glinda SoC
 - Chausie
 - Majolica